TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/security/crypto/aes.md

 alignment of the last input block.
 For CMAC mode, the tweak value (in temporary buffer) is calculated via K1 and K2 which is dervied from Key value from software.

+#### AES-GCM
+- Galois/Counter Mode (GCM) is an authenticated encryption mode that provides both data confidentiality and authentication.
+GCM combines the Counter (CTR) mode of encryption with the Galois mode of authentication.
+- GCM uses a binary Galois field multiplication for authentication, which can be efficiently implemented in hardware, making it faster than other authenticated encryption modes.
+- The mode generates an authentication tag that verifies both the integrity of the ciphertext and any additional authenticated data (AAD) that is not encrypted but needs to be authenticated.
+- GCM is widely used in protocols like TLS, IPsec, and IEEE 802.1AE (MACsec) due to its efficiency and security properties.
+- The operation involves:
+  1. Initializing a counter with an IV (initialization vector)
+  2. Encrypting the counter value using AES
+  3. XORing the encrypted counter with plaintext to produce ciphertext
+  4. Performing Galois field multiplication operations to generate the authentication tag

+#### AES-XTS
+- XEX-based tweaked-codebook mode with ciphertext stealing (XTS) is a mode of operation designed specifically for disk encryption and other storage encryption applications.
+- XTS mode addresses the security concerns in storage encryption where an adversary might have access to multiple snapshots of the encrypted data over time.
+- The mode uses two keys: one for the AES encryption of the data and another for "tweaking" the encryption to provide variability across different data blocks with the same content.
+- XTS incorporates a tweak value (usually the sector number or block address) into the encryption process, ensuring that identical plaintext blocks in different positions are encrypted differently.
+- The ciphertext stealing mechanism allows for encryption of data that is not a multiple of the block size without requiring additional storage.
+- XTS is particularly resistant to manipulation attacks and copy-and-paste attacks that might be possible with simpler modes like ECB or CBC.

 ### API Sequence for ECB, CBC, CTR, CMAC Algorithms (Single Shot Mechanism)